Antily15503/Arybin/content/Atlas/Redfields/The Shattering/Celestial Preservation Committee.md

 "We Imperials have never been too proud to reject tradition.
 The Ascendancy is what made us prosper, and the Ascendancy is what will save us all!"
+(Lord Merrbor, to the Citizens of White Imperia)
 > [!tip] Quick Info
 > **Region:** [[Redfield]] \n
 > **Leader:** The Preservationist \n